 Certificates in Biology

 Another type of course offering is a Certificate in Biology.
 Certificates serve many purposes.
 They can be used to meet the required number of continuing education hours that are needed to maintain licenses and certifications.
 Certificates can also be used to validate a person’s past work experience.
 If a person has held the same job for many years but never took the time to return to school to earn a degree, the certificate they earn will provide them with the credentials they lack.
 Certification programs can range from six to eight weeks or six months to a year, depending on the type of program and what skills are being offered.
-Certificate programs are great for filling in gaps of knowledge between degree programs and will work well for someone who needs credentials until they can get enrolled in a Bachelor’s or higher degree program.
+Certificate programs are great for filling in gaps of knowledge between degree programs and will work well for someone who needs credentials until they can get enrolled in a Bachelor’s or master’s degree program.

-Biology is a very diverse career field, It covers all types of life forms in both the flora and fauna genres.
+Biology is a very diverse career field.
+It covers all types of life forms in both the flora and fauna genres.
 It also includes the study of microorganisms, cells, and tissues, and how they relate to the life forms they belong to.
 Students who choose to pursue a Bachelor’s degree in Biology normally do so because they are interested in learning about the world around them.
 When it comes to a career, there are many opportunities over and above what many people would consider the most popular jobs.

 Biologist – A biologist is someone who has a working knowledge of different life forms and the mechanisms that allow them to function.
 Biologists also have been given training when it comes to the environment, health, and technology.
 Biologists can work in research settings or in a variety of office settings where health screenings are performed.
 Individuals who graduate with a Bachelor’s degree in biology will be able to pursue a career in almost any specialization they choose.

 Marine Biologist – Marine biologists have a specialization that involves the study of marine life.
-Marine life includes any animal, amphibian, or vegetation that is found living in the water.
+Marine biology includes any animal, amphibian, or vegetation that is found living in the water.
 It is a marine biologist’s job to study the oceans and other bodies of water and learn everything they can about the life forms that reside there.

 Academic Researcher – An academic researcher who has earned a Bachelor’s degree in Biology is a valuable asset when it comes to determining the nutritional and medicinal properties of plants and various types of vegetation.
 Academic researchers perform studies and tests to provide information to pharmaceutical companies, chemical manufacturers, and many other industries to determine the effects of their products on various life forms.
 Academic researchers are also in high demand due to the ever-changing world we live in.